-Presently the market of E-Portfolio software has simply become unmanageable [1].
-This is due to the fact that the rapid development from the paper portfolio to the electronic portfolio was particularly pushed by various Web2.0 applications, which can be used for certain elements or aspects of an E-Portfolio.
-The crucial question is: Which software can be called E-Portfolio software?
+Presently the market of e-portfolio systems has simply become unmanageable (Strivens, 2007).
+This is due to the fact that the rapid development from the paper portfolio to the electronic portfolio was particularly pushed by various Web2.0 applications, which can be used for certain elements or aspects of an e-portfolio.
+The crucial question is: Which system can be called an e-portfolio system?